 I’ve been wanting to make homemade bubble solutions for a few summers now, and I finally remembered to pick some glycerin up from the drug store so I would have all the ingredients.
-Making your own bubbles is more expensive than buying a big container from the dollar store, but it makes bubbles that are much sturdier than ones you get from dollar store bubble solution.
+Making your own bubbles is a bit more expensive than buying a big container from the dollar store, but it makes bubbles that are much sturdier than ones you get from dollar store bubble solution.
 Plus, you can customize your homemade scented bubbles with whatever scent you would like!

 HOMEMADE SCENTED BUBBLES